Kafka Cluster Types in Confluent Cloud

 Enterprise clusters are designed for production-ready functionality that requires private endpoint networking capabilities.
 Enterprise clusters support the following:

-Confluent uses Elastic Confluent Unit for Kafka (E-CKU) to provision and bill for Enterprise Kafka clusters.
+Confluent uses Elastic Confluent Unit for Kafka (eCKU) to provision and bill for Enterprise Kafka clusters.

-E-CKU limits per cluster
+eCKU limits per Enterprise cluster

 Enterprise clusters are elastic, shrinking and expanding automatically based on load.
 You don’t resize your cluster.
 When you need more capacity, your Enterprise cluster expands up to the fixed ceiling.
 If you’re not using capacity above the minimum, you’re not paying for it.